Rate Loss Analysis for Multiple-Antenna NOMA with Limited Feedback: Introduction

-The beamformer-based MIMO-NOMA solutions in the literature are generally based on full-CSI, which is not available in frequency division duplex (FDD) systems~\cite{10729214}.
-Although limited feedback for SDMA has been well studied and has been adopted by standards~\cite{3gpp_ts38214_v16.17}, research on limited feedback for MIMO-NOMA is not as mature, especially for beamformer-based systems.
-To use NOMA with limited feedback, Ding et al.~\cite{7434594} proposed considering 1-bit feedback indicating whether each UE's effective gain is above a preset threshold or not.
+Although limited feedback for SDMA has been well studied and adopted by standards~\cite{3gpp_ts38214_v16.17}, research on limited feedback for MIMO-NOMA is not as mature, especially for beamformer-based systems.
+To use NOMA with limited feedback, Ding et al.~\cite{7434594} proposed considering 1-bit feedback that indicates whether the effective gain of each user equipment (UE) is above a preset threshold or not.
 Cui et al.~\cite{8502922} proposed a successive convex approximation algorithm to design beamforming and power allocation for MIMO-NOMA under two imperfect CSI scenarios, channel distribution information and channel estimation uncertainty.
-Yapici et al.~\cite{9094017} proposed a two-bit NOMA framework specifically for mmWave environment, where the first bit reflects if the user distance is above a threshold, and the other bit represents if the channel angle is farther than a threshold from the beamforming direction.
+Yapici et al.~\cite{9094017} proposed a two-bit mmWave NOMA framework, where the two bits indicate whether the user distance and channel angle exceed predefined thresholds.
 Moreover, Morales-C\'espedes et al.~\cite{8935164} present a NOMA power allocation method in which only large-scale effects are available to the transmitter.

-Limited feedback and imperfect CSI constrain the choice of beamforming directions and affect the SIC order.
-They may lead to a scenario where NOMA is feasible with full CSI but not with limited feedback.
-While the effects of limited feedback in system performance have been studied for different SISO-NOMA systems, including asynchronous and reconfigurable intelligent surface-aided systems ~\cite{7968348,9103094,10384715}, such studies do not exist for MISO-NOMA.

-To the best of our knowledge, the only similar analysis for MISO-NOMA is in \cite{7972957}, in which the effects of the feedback rate on outage probability are analyzed and the optimal number of feedback bits to maximize net throughput is derived.
-However, the work considers a different set-up, based on a cluster-based NOMA framework, with the assumption that the distances from UEs to the BS indicate the channel quality indicator (CQI) and SIC order.
-In addition, in multiple antenna NOMA, the SIC order depends on the beamforming vectors as well, as we consider in this work.
+Although No-CSI NOMA designs have also been developed for outage performance using reinforcement-learning techniques~\cite{9281361}, CSI-assisted designs are more suitable for instantaneous adaptation as they do not require the online learning phase and can support the optimization of broader design objectives.